firecmsco/firecms/README.md

 * `collectionPath`: Absolute collection path.

 * `schema`: Schema of the entity this reference points to.
+         You can use the value 'self' instead of a schema definition if this reference points the the entity defining it.

 * `filter`: When the dialog for selecting the value of this reference, should a filter be applied to the possible entities.